Bourbon-l'Archambault: Personalities

-In 1681, Louise Marie Anne de Bourbon, Mademoiselle de Tours - the third daughter of Louis XIV and his mistress Françoise-Athénaise, Madame de Montespan - died there at the age of six.
-On 26 May 1707, Madame de Montespan herself also died at the chateau.
+In 1681, Louise Marie Anne de Bourbon, Mademoiselle de Tours - the third daughter of Louis XIV and his mistress Françoise-Athénaïs de Rochechouart de Mortemart, marquise de Montespan - died there at the age of six.
+On 27 May 1707, Madame de Montespan herself also died at the chateau.

 The town was Charles Maurice de Talleyrand-Périgord's favorite vacation spot.

 In 1915, mathematician André Lichnerowicz was born here (died 1998).